 Become a PQS

-To be eligible to deliver training and assessment services subsidised by the Department of Education and Training (DET) through one of its VET Investment Plan funded programs, a registered training organisation (RTO) must have pre-qualified supplier (PQS) status.
+To be eligible to deliver training and assessment services subsidised by the Department of Employment, Small Business and Training through one of its VET Investment Plan funded programs, a registered training organisation (RTO) must have pre-qualified supplier (PQS) status.

 How to apply

 Applications to become a PQS in Queensland in 2017-18 will close on 30 March 2018.
 After this date, the department's Purchasing Online (POL) system will no longer accept new applications to become a PQS in Queensland for 2017-18.

 To apply, RTOs must complete and submit a PQS application through the department's

 Purchasing Online (POL) system for the funding program they are seeking to deliver i.e. Queensland VET Investment (Certificate 3 Guarantee/Higher Level Skills) or User Choice.

 RTOs are required to nominate the qualification(s) they intend to deliver under the relevant funded program.